drew109/Ethan-Francolla/README.md

           src="https://github.com/Ethan-Francolla/Profile/blob/main/assets/pfp.jpg"
 />

-### 🚀 Hey there, I'm a highschool student and aspiring aerospace engineer 🚀
+### 🚀 Hey there, I'm an aspiring aerospace engineer 🚀
 <!--- Drawing the Spotify and Discord logos behind the page break, href is a link to the corresponding links. --->

 <a href="https://discordapp.com/users/492816296103378948">